-We have audited the accompanying financial statements of the governmental activities of the Utica Urban Renewal Agency (Agency), a blended component unit of the City of Utica, New York, as of and for the year ended March 31, 2023, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and major fund of the Utica Urban Renewal Agency (Agency), a blended component unit of the City of Utica, New York, as of and for the year ended March 31, 2024, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities of the Agency, as of March 31, 2023, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and major fund of the Agency, as of March 31, 2024, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.